-- Run Batch Refinement (F10) Starts a batch refinement of all open projects. - Abort Current Refinement (Ctrl+C) Aborts refinement of the currently shown project.
+- Run Batch Refinement (F10) Starts a batch refinement of several open projects.
+A project selection dialog will be shown first to select all or a selection of projects to be scheduled.
+If this function is called while a batch is already running, all selected projects will be scheduled and appended to the running batch. - Abort Current Refinement (Ctrl+C) Aborts refinement of the currently shown project.
 In batch refinement mode all projects scheduled for batch refinement will be unscheduled.
 If the currently shown project is not running but scheduled, it will be unscheduled but the remaining batch refinement will not be interrupted.
 In either case refinements started outside of the batch will not be interrupted. - Abort All Refinemet (Shift+Ctrl+C) Aborts all running projects and batches.
 If more projects than the currently shown one are affected, the user will be asked for confirmation. - Follow Active Refinement When processing a batch refinement, activate this function to always raise the currently refining project.
 If a project refinement has completed, the next scheduled project will automatically be raised.
 This allows to monitor the batch refinement on screen.
 The function can be toggled on and off at any time, also during a running batch.
 It is automatically deactivated as soon as the user selects a text editor of any open project, so as to avoid automatically raising a different project while a text file is being edited or read.

-5.6.6.
+21.6.
 Results

-- Export Global Parameters and GOALs (Ctrl+E) Exports the global parameters and goals (e.g. phase quantities) to a semicolon separated spread sheet (.csv).
-See section 8.3.1 for more information. - Export Local Parameters and GOALs (Shift+Ctrl+E) Exports the local parameters and goals (e. g. structural parameters) to a semicolon separated spread sheet (.csv).
-See section 8.3.1 for more information. - Export Chemistry...
-Writes the calculated chemical composition to a semicolon separated spread sheet (.csv).
-See section 8.3.1 for more information. - Export CIF file from LST file This function reads LST files of all open projects and writes crystal structure information to CIF files.
+- Export Global Parameters and GOALs (Ctrl+E) Exports the global parameters and goals (e.g. phase quantities) to a semicolon separated spread sheet (\.csv).
+See section 10.1.1 for more information. - Export Local Parameters and GOALs (Shift+Ctrl+E) Exports the local parameters and goals (e.g. structural parameters) to a semicolon separated spread sheet (\.csv).
+See section 10.1.1 for more information. - Export Chemistry...
+Writes the calculated chemical composition to a semicolon separated spread sheet (\.csv).
+See section 10.1.1 for more information.

+- Export CIF file from LST file This function reads LST files of all open projects and writes crystal structure information to CIF files.
 One CIF file will be created for each crystal structure found.
 The file will be stored in the project directory.
 Information on saved files is shown in the refinement protocol console. - Export CELL file from RES file This function reads RES files of all open projects and writes crystal structure information to CELL files for the software Castep [9].
 One CELL file will be created for each crystal structure found.
 The file will be stored in the project directory.
 Information on saved files is shown in the refinement protocol console.
-If no RES file is available for a specific phase, a tag RESOUT[n]=filename.res must be added to the control file (.sav) and the refinement must be repeated.
+If no RES file is available for a specific phase, a tag RESOUT[n]=filename.res must be added to the control file (\.sav) and the refinement must be repeated.

-5.6.7.
+21.7.
 Instrument

 - New Configuration...
 Read some hardware information from Bruker RAW V4, Bruker BRML V5, and PANalytical XRDML files to create a BGMN instrument configuration file from scratch.
 Other raw data formats are not supported.
 Usually several variable required by BGMN will still not be available from the raw data files and will thus have to be entered manually.
-See section 14 for more information. - Edit Configuration...
+See section 17 for more information. - Edit Configuration...
 Opens a dialog to process BGMN instrument configurations.
-See section 14 for more information. - Learn Profile...
+See section 17 for more information. - Learn Profile...
 Opens a dialog to process BGMN instrument configurations using the "Learnt Profile" approach. - Show Peak Shape...
 Opens a dialog that calculates the theoretical peak shapes for a selected instrument configuration file.